-December 22, 2018 – The Notre Dame University-Louaize (NDU) family came together to celebrate the annual Christmas Mass, noontime, at the Issam Fares Hall on the Main Campus.
-President of NDU, Fr.
+December 23, 2019 – The Notre Dame University-Louaize (NDU) family came together to celebrate the annual Christmas Mass, noontime, at the Issam Fares Hall on the Main Campus.
+NDU President, Fr.
 Pierre Najem, along with Fr.
 Samir Ghsoub, VP for administration, Fr.
 Boutros Bou Nassif, VP for finance, Fr.
-Albert Assaf, University Chaplain General, Fr.
-Jean Pierre Eid, University Chaplain, and Fr.
-Antonio Feghali, University Chaplain celebrated the Mass.
+Khalil Rahme, Fr.
+Jean Pierre Eid, University Chaplain, Fr.
+Antonio Feghali, University Chaplain and Br.
+Johnny El Helou, University Chaplain celebrated the Mass.
 During Mass, the Pastoral Community Choir sang hymns in praise of the Lord.

 President Fr.
 Pierre Najem delivered the Gospel reading of Luke 2:1-20: